New York City’s premier acupuncture house call service

 Regulate the immune system by stimulating production of cytokines, T-cells, and B-cells (3).

 Acupuncture is part of a system of medicine originating in China over 3,000 years ago.
-It has truly withstood the test of time, undergoing numerous processes of critical inquiry, experimentation, formalization, and refinement throughout the millennia in East Asia primarily.
-In the past 100 years there has been another phase of evolution through its interaction and integration with Western medicine practices and research.
-The two modalities complement each other well, with Chinese medicine able to offer effective solutions in many arenas where Western medicine falls short.
+It has truly withstood the test of time, undergoing numerous processes of critical inquiry, experimentation, formalization, and refinement throughout the millennia.

 -